Business rates valuations and appeals, compliance

 Coronavirus (COVID-19) Advice

-The Government introduced a number of grant schemes during 2020 and 2021 as a consequence of local or national lockdowns.
+The Government introduced a number of grant schemes during 2020 and 2021 as a consequence of lockdowns.
 Grants were predominantly targeted at businesses/premises that were forced to close and eligibility depended on the type of business/sector a business operated in.
-The last of the grant schemes (Omicron Hospitality and Leisure Grant) was introduced in December 2021 and closed in March 2022.
-Similar schemes existed in Wales and the Scottish government released targeted grants, each of which had specific deadlines.
+The last of the grant schemes closed in March 2022.
+Similar schemes existed in Wales and Scotland again with specific deadlines.

 As a result of COVID-19, during 2020/21 and 2021/22 retail relief/discount was expanded to support businesses.
 Retail relief/discount is available for certain types of eligible business/premises in England, Scotland and Wales as follows: